Introduction to Azure Storage

 For more information about Azure Queues, see Introduction to Queues.

-Azure Table storage is now part of Azure Cosmos DB.
-To see Azure Table storage documentation, see the Azure Table Storage Overview.
-In addition to the existing Azure Table storage service, there is a new Azure Cosmos DB Table API offering that provides throughput-optimized tables, global distribution, and automatic secondary indexes.
-To learn more and try out the new premium experience, see Azure Cosmos DB Table API.
+Azure Table Storage is now part of Azure Cosmos DB.
+To see Azure Table Storage documentation, see the Azure Table Storage overview.
+In addition to the existing Azure Table Storage service, there is a new Azure Cosmos DB for Table offering that provides throughput-optimized tables, global distribution, and automatic secondary indexes.
+To learn more and try out the new premium experience, see Azure Cosmos DB for Table.

 An Azure managed disk is a virtual hard disk (VHD).
 You can think of it like a physical disk in an on-premises server but, virtualized.
 Azure-managed disks are stored as page blobs, which are a random IO storage object in Azure.
 We call a managed disk 'managed' because it is an abstraction over page blobs, blob containers, and Azure storage accounts.
 With managed disks, all you have to do is provision the disk, and Azure takes care of the rest.